DragonStudio-Store/ds-visual/docs/README.md

 Do you want to contribute the project?
 Great!
 Simplely fork the project repository, and make the changes that you require to do, then create a pull-request to this repository.
 We're agree to accept any changes that are helpful for developement, like features addition, or bugs fixing will be accepted.

+## Code of Conduct
+We expect all contributors to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
+Please read it to understand the expected behavior in our community.

 ## Building
 This library use Gradle with the Kotlin-DSL for project management and building.
 Requirements to do this: